tanvikohli76-ship-it/Summer-School-26/IoT Week3/README.md

 4. Potentiometer based Level Indicator System:
 This is a multi-component system where a potentiometer controls LEDs, a buzzer and a servo motor.
 It simulates a level-based system like a water level indicator.
 Concepts Used: Analog Input, Arrays and loops, Mapping values, Servo control, Sound generation (`tone()`)

+5. LED Brightness Control:
+This project controls the brightness of an LED using a potentiometer.
+The analog input is converted into a PWM signal to vary the LED intensity.
+Concepts Used: Analog Input (`analogRead`), PWM Output (`analogWrite`), Mapping values (`map()`)

+6. Automatic Night Light (LDR):
+This project uses a Light Dependent Resistor (LDR) to detect ambient light and automatically turn an LED ON or OFF.
+Concepts Used: Sensor input (LDR), Voltage divider, Conditional statements (`if-else`)

+7. Temperature Controlled System (TMP36):
+This project reads temperature using a TMP36 sensor and controls outputs based on the temperature value.
+It can be used to simulate temperature-based automation systems.
+Concepts Used: Analog Input, Sensor calibration (voltage → temperature), Conditional logic, Real-world data processing